Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 OVN-Kubernetes, which arose from the OVS project, uses many of the same constructs, such as open flow rules, to determine how packets travel through the network.
 For more information, see the Open Virtual Network website.

 OVN-Kubernetes is a series of daemons for OVS that translate virtual network configurations into OpenFlow rules.
-OpenFlow is a protocol for communicating with network switches and routers, providing a means for remotely controlling the flow of network traffic on a network device, allowing network administrators to configure, manage, and monitor the flow of network traffic.
+OpenFlow is a protocol for communicating with network switches and routers, providing a means for remotely controlling the flow of network traffic on a network device so that network administrators can configure, manage, and monitor the flow of network traffic.

 OVN-Kubernetes provides more of the advanced functionality not available with OpenFlow.
-OVN supports distributed virtual routing, distributed logical switches, access control, DHCP and DNS.
-OVN implements distributed virtual routing within logic flows which equate to open flows.
-So for example if you have a pod that sends out a DHCP request on the network, it sends out that broadcast looking for DHCP address there will be a logic flow rule that matches that packet, and it responds giving it a gateway, a DNS server an IP address and so on.
+OVN supports distributed virtual routing, distributed logical switches, access control, Dynamic Host Configuration Protocol (DHCP), and DNS.
+OVN implements distributed virtual routing within logic flows that equate to open flows.
+For example, if you have a pod that sends out a DHCP request to the DHCP server on the network, a logic flow rule in the request helps the OVN-Kubernetes handle the packet so that the server can respond with gateway, DNS server, IP address, and other information.

 9.1.1.
 OVN-Kubernetes purpose